Skip to content

 Configuration Options

-Machine gives you granular control over your GPU-accelerated GitHub Actions workflows through a simple yet powerful configuration syntax.
+Machine gives you granular control over your high-performance GitHub Actions workflows through a simple yet powerful configuration syntax.
 This guide covers all available configuration options to help you optimize your workflows.

 Basic Configuration